Terpsichord/3ds-spinner/README.md

 - Press on the text on item to change what it says
 - Press on the cross to remove an item

-The list you create *should* persist between sessions of the app.
+The list you create will persist between sessions of the app.